cz0479y/next16-commerce/STEPS.md

 ### All page

 - See the rest of the boundaries pre-marked on other pages: all products.
 Categories and products.
 Reload -> we can cache this too.
 - We have an error from nextjs though, categories doesn't have a suspense above it.
+Blocking route.
 Ah, my page actually blocked, slow loading.
-- We are getting help identifying blocking calls, which is common problem.
-CacheComponents will help us avoid performance issues.
-CacheComponents tells us we should either cache or suspend this.
+- CacheComponents helping identifying blocking calls, a is common problem, avoiding performance issues.
+Next.js tells us we should either cache or suspend this.
 Make a choice: I can either a loading.tsx, or cache the data fetch.
 - Simple solution, add huge loading.tsx skeleton code.
 That works, not useful loading UI though, cant interact with anything.
-- However, with cacheComponents, dynamic is like a scale, and it's up to us to decide how much static we want.
+- So, with cacheComponents, dynamic is like a scale, and it's up to us to decide how much static we want.
 Let's shift the page more towards static, and create a bigger static shell here.
 Delete loading.tsx.
 - Use pattern we learned in the beginning, resolve getCategories deeper down, inside the CategoryFilters component twice for my responsive view, add react cache() deduping, not a problem for my responsive view.
-Use individual skeletons inside page.tsx for the categoryFilters, or, add use cache to this, and mark it as cached.
+Add use cache to this, and mark it as cached, dont need to suspend.
 - Still error on searchparams, dynamic API, cant cache this.
 Refactor to resolve deeper down.
 Now I have a bigger static shell.
 Error gone, suspended by the product list.
 - Loading state, search is now accessible from the start, and I can see my welcome banner and close this already.
+Great UX improvement.
 - As you can see, CacheComponents making sure we follow best practices for RSC, and actually helping us think about where we resolve our promises, improving component architecture.
 - Keep my Products hybrid, because I want them fresh.
 - Footer -> Categories: Can only use cache async functions, but since we already use the donut here it’s not a problem for the ShowMore, allowing us to cache more content as well as getting compositional benefits.
 It's all connected.
 Remove suspense.